 The moment you suspect nursing home abuse, you should contact a lawyer.
 At the very least, a good consultation can help you figure out your next course of action or allay fears.

 For anyone living in the Paterson, New Jersey area, such a lawyer is but a short drive away.
-Peter Davis Law has been handling personal injury claims for many years, and we can help guide you through the awful world of nursing home abuse.
+Peter Davis & Associates has been handling personal injury claims for many years, and we can help guide you through the awful world of nursing home abuse.
 Contact one of our representatives today should you have any further questions.